acbull/GPT-GNN/README.md

 Within each example_* package, there is a pretrain_* file for pre-training a GNN on the given graph, and also multiple finetune_* files for training and validating on downstream tasks.

 ## DataSet
-For Open Academic Graph (OAG), we provide a graph containing highly-cited CS papers (8.1G) spanning from 1900-2020.
+For **Open Academic Graph (OAG)**, we provide a heterogeneous graph containing highly-cited CS papers (8.1G) spanning from 1900-2020.
 You can download the preprocessed graph via this [link](https://drive.google.com/open?id=1a85skqsMBwnJ151QpurLFSa9o2ymc_rq).
 If you want to directly process from raw data, you can download via this [link](https://drive.google.com/open?id=1yDdVaartOCOSsQlUZs8cJcAUhmvRiBSz).
-After downloading it, run preprocess_OAG.py to extract features and store them in our data structure.
+After downloading it, run `preprocess_OAG.py` to extract features and store them in our data structure.

+For **Reddit**, we simply download the preprocessed graph using pyG.datasets API, and then turn it into our own data structure using `preprocess_reddit.py`.